-The applicant organization must comply with or be working toward compliance with the Diversity in the Arts Goals set by the Arts Council.
+The applicant organization must demonstrate their efforts to realize the Equity in the Arts Goals set by the Arts Council.
 The goals are to:

-- Promote diversity in gender, race, ethnic background, age, ability and sexual orientation in the arts in Evanston.
+- Promote equity and inclusion throughout the arts in Evanston, regardless of gender, race, ethnic background, age, ability or sexual orientation.

 - Ensure that the cultural arts programs the Council supports reflect the diversity of the Evanston community.

 - Make the arts accessible to all people, including those with disabilities.

 According to state and federal law, every recipient of public funding must place itself in the position of being able to provide reasonable accommodations when persons with disabilities make requests for services.
 Accessibility involves both the location and the content of the proposal.
 In accepting a grant from the Evanston Arts Council, organizations agree to make every attempt to ensure that the proposed project is accessible to persons with disabilities.